 To reverse these trends, it is first necessary to abandon synthetic yarns.
 The weavers then re-establish their sensitive relationship to the fibre and the loom.
 Natural fibres require more skill to weave, as the yarns snap more easily and the entire loom is more sensitive to humidity and temperature.
 For a revival to be successful, the first step is to replace synthetic yarns with natural fibres.
 The second step is to re-introduce local dyeing, first with synthetic dyes and then once the community of dyers is established, transitioning to natural dyes.
 The entire process or revival is a sensitive and delicate one.

-Nagaland is a beautiful mountainous state bordered by Bhutan, Bangladesh and Myanmar.
+Nagaland is al mountainous state bordered by the Indian state of Assam and the country of Myanmar.
 It is home to 16 hill tribes who weave their distinctive patterns and motifs on back-strap looms.